marko-knoebl/slides/sections/react/80-type-checkers-en.md

 ## TypeScript

-TypeScript Basics: see presentation on [TypeScript](./typescript-en.html)
+TypeScript basics: see presentation on [TypeScript](./typescript-en.html)

 ## React with TypeScript